threefoldtecharchive/jumpscaleX_core/docs/3Bot/wikisTest.md

 check in web browser ip of docker container

 #### to check slides and macros
-How to use gslides: https://github.com/threefoldtech/jumpscaleX_core/blob/d8ab86c405144f7b6811827991f2b97f7a933ccc/docs/tools/wiki/docsites/macros/gslide.md
+See how to setup a [service account](https://github.com/threefoldtech/jumpscaleX_threebot/blob/development/docs/wikis/tech/service_account.md) and use [gslide macro](https://github.com/threefoldtech/jumpscaleX_threebot/blob/development/docs/wikis/macro/gslide.md).

-then via browser: your-ip/wiki/testwikis
+Then open your browser at `https://your-ip/wiki/testwikis`.